hengyunabc/zabbix-sender/README.md

 https://www.zabbix.org/wiki/Docs/protocols/zabbix_sender/1.8/java_example

-If you don't have a zabbix server, recommend use docker to setup test enviroment.
+If you don't have a zabbix server, recommend use docker to setup test environment.

 https://github.com/berngp/docker-zabbix